 - Deadpan Snarker: Teknocratus in the US dub, the royal herald (and much more so) in the UK dub.

 - Evil Is Deathly Cold: Played with; Bakrakra/Catheter III is always freezing cold, to the point her personal chambers are depicted with flickering flames like the interior of a furnace, and her demand to be kept warm and toasty fuels the Yuk/Krud war against the Joyces/Verigreens.
+It's left unclear if the cold is due to living in the icy and dreary surroundings of the swamp, or if it's a physical manifestation of her own heartless nature.

 - Evil Prince: Inverted in Acylius/Maximillian, who is a Yuk/Krud who despises the Yuk/Krud lifestyle and only becomes more obsessed with escaping them to live amongst the Joyces/Verigreens after actually meeting them.